protobuf) is a schema definition language with an efficient binary format and native language support for lots of languages, including Go.

 It’s recommended to check the generated files you use in your version control system.

 If you open this file, you will see that it starts with // Code generated by protoc-gen-go.
-DO NOT EDIT.
+DO NOT EDIT..

-It means that the file was generated by the protoc-gen-go
+It means that the file was generated by the protoc-gen-go tool, which is part of the protobuf compiler.

 After editing a dataset, you can call the generate command again to ensure that the changes are reflected in the generated file.